att/rcloud/README.md

      rcloud.support:::check.installation()

 Add `force.all=TRUE` argument to reinstall all packages - always try that when you encounter issues.
-It is useful for keeping up with the development as we don't always bump the versions.
+It is useful for keeping up with the development on the `develop` branch as we don't always bump the versions.

 ### Github authentication